CleverTap/ios-request-review/README.md

 Starting with iOS 10.3, Apple has made significant changes to its app rating and review functionality.
 [See the Apple documentation for more detail](https://developer.apple.com/app-store/ratings-and-reviews/).

 Using the [SKStoreReviewController API](https://developer.apple.com/reference/storekit/skstorereviewcontroller/2851536-requestreview), you can prompt users to leave an App Store rating/review without leaving your app.
-Users will we shown a standardized prompt, and can authenticate with Touch ID to write and submit a review.
+Users will be shown a standardized prompt, and can authenticate with Touch ID to write and submit a review.

 Some caveats:
 - You should only call the API when it makes sense in the user experience flow of your app, and then only after the user has demonstrated engagement.